FX

 Historical Forex Data API for Backtesting

-Access years of candlestick and tick data from MT4 and MT5 through a single API call.
-Feed it into your backtesting engine — pandas, backtrader, Zipline, or anything custom.
+Access years of candlestick data from MT4 and MT5 through a single API call: OHLC bars with a per-bar spread, on every standard timeframe.
+Feed it into your backtesting engine: pandas, backtrader, Zipline, or anything custom.
 No screen scraping, no CSV downloads, no MQL scripts.

 What Data Is Available

 • Real-time streams.
-The same WebSocket that powers live trading also streams tick data for paper trading and forward-testing.
+The same WebSocket that powers live trading streams live ticks for paper trading and forward-testing.

 • Clean JSON responses.
 Every endpoint returns structured JSON.
 No parsing HTML, no binary formats, no proprietary protocols.